 Your homepage is not the same as the blog section on your website.
 It doesn’t serve the same purpose, and it doesn’t feature the same type of content.
 But it still needs to have some kind of content.
 Otherwise, your website’s visitors won’t know where they are, and what they can find there.

 The best thing you can do when considering the content you should include on your homepage is to put yourself in the visitors’ shoes.
 What would they like to know from the very start?
-They want to know where they are.
-They want to know whether your website has what they need.
-They want to know how they can get what you have to offer.
+They want to know where they are, whether your website has what they need, or how they can get what you have to offer.
 Also, they might be interested in getting in touch and asking you a couple of questions.
 You have your work cut out for you.

-Another way to ensure that your homepage doesn’t needlessly lose you visitors is to optimize its loading speed.
+Another way to ensure that your homepage doesn’t needlessly lose your visitors is to optimize its loading speed.
 The more large elements you have on the homepage, the longer it will take to load.
-And people won’t be inclined to wait if the loading times are too long.
+And people won’t incline to wait if the loading times are too long.
 So ditch the heavy images and scripting, and build a lean homepage.